Montclair State University Guidelines and Procedures Regarding Allegations of Misconduct in Research

 The Inquiry Panel must prepare a written report that includes the following elements:

-f.
-A recommendation to the Provost as to whether an Investigation is warranted, and a statement of the basis for this recommendation.
+- A recommendation to the Vice Provost for Research as to whether an Investigation is warranted, and a statement of the basis for this recommendation.

 2. Notification to the Respondent and Opportunity to Comment